daisvke/printf_linux/README.md

 libftprintf.a is a library that contains ft_printf, a function that will mimic the real printf function.<br />
-This was originally a 42 school project.<br />

 This work has been validated by the following tests:
 * [42TESTERS-PRINTF](https://github.com/Mazoise/42TESTERS-PRINTF)